October 28, 2018

 Recognizing God’s Grace…

-- Read and enjoy this week’s story with your children – imagine and wonder together.
+- Read and enjoy the story with your children – imagine and wonder.

 Responding to God’s Grace…

 - God sent manna and quail to reassure the people that God was with them on their journey.
 God nurtured Moses and the Israelites.
 Explain that to nurture someone is to give that person loving, compassionate care and support so she/he can grow into a healthy, whole person.
 Plan a project to nurture other children.
 For example, children might clean up a park; work at a food bank; or play with a child who is always left out.